-The samples (ideally approximately 300 mg dry weight) have to be frozen in liquid nitrogen immediately after sampling and kept at -80 °C (max.
-2 months), and stored dry-frozen at \leq -20 °C until further processing.
+The samples (ideally approximately 300 mg dry weight) have to be frozen in liquid nitrogen immediately after sampling and kept at $-80\,^{\circ}\text{C}$ (max.
+2 months), and stored dry-frozen at $\leq -20\,^{\circ}\text{C}$ until further processing.
 The effects of long-term storage and storage temperature have been investigated so that studies can be planned without possible degradation of chemical compounds.
 It is crucial to protect samples against contamination and water during all steps of the process, and therefore it is necessary to adhere to "good laboratory practices".
 Since the metabolomics profiles may have substantial daily courses, it is recommended to respect such daily dynamics and to collect all samples within narrow time intervals depending on the experimental goal.
 Local microclimatic and radiation conditions also have to be considered.
 Accordingly, leaves/branches with the same cardinal orientation should be sampled within dense ecosystems to reduce the variability among samples.
-Moreover, plant age, geographical origin of plant species (Meijon et al., 2016), and/or elevation where the plants grow (Rajsnerová et al., 2015; Rivas-Ubach et al., 2017) have been shown to potentially influence the metabolome of plant metabolome, to minimise artefacts, and to increase reproducibility of metabolomic data.
+Moreover, plant age, geographical origin of plant species (Meijon et al., 2016), and/or elevation where the plants grow (Rajsnerová et al., 2015; Rivas-Ubach et al., 2017) have been shown to potentially influence the metabolome of plant tissues.
+Sampling campaigns thus have to respect these factors to reduce variability of plant metabolome, to minimise artefacts, and to increase reproducibility of metabolomic data.